'You have two families': Junior shag dancers talk of carrying on the tradition in NMB

 "You have two families if you do shag," Bennett Rusmissell said.
 "You have the shag family and then you're normal family.
 And I really like how, say you come last in a competition, it's like you came first because no one really cares about the places, it's just fun."

-For another set of brothers, Cody and Zane Morgan, shag dancing helped bring them closer together due to a six year age gap.
+For another set of brothers, Cody and Zane Morgan, shag dancing helped bring them closer together despite a six year age gap.

 And for the other sets of brothers, Tucker and Kason Brown and Mack and Billy West, influence from parents and grandparents helped them to find their second shag 'family.'